AI Product Photography Prompts

 Mood-lit editorial

 Dramatic rim light, deep shadow, atmosphere.
-Fragrance, spirits, premium electronics, fashion.
+Fragrance, spirits, premium electronics, and fashion.

 Related features